 Balance transfer cards may provide you an alternative for getting a lower interest rate on your current credit card debt.
 This may allow you to consolidate your existing balances from multiple cards onto a single, new card.

-You’ll want to use a credit card with a 0 percent introductory annual percentage rate (APR) offer for balance transfers to save money on your debt repayment.
+You’ll want to use a credit card with a 0% introductory annual percentage rate (APR) offer for balance transfers to save money on your debt repayment.
 Here are some cards to consider.

 Recommended balance transfer cards

-Cardholders receive a 21 months introductory APR on balance transfers (but balance transfers do come with a fee of 3 percent; minimum: $5).
-Cardholders receive a 12 months introductory APR on purchases.
-After the intro period, the variable APR on both is 14.24 to 24.24 percent.
+Cardholders receive an introductory APR on balance transfers for 21 months (but balance transfers do come with a fee of 5%; minimum: $5).
+Cardholders receive an introductory APR on purchases for 12 months.
+After the intro period, the variable APR on both is 14.49% - 24.49%.

-Receive unlimited 1 percent cash back when you charge to the card, plus an additional 1 percent when you pay for those purchases.
-You also get a 0 percent introductory APR for 18 months on balance transfers (although those don’t earn cash back).
-After the intro period, the balance transfer variable APR jumps to 14.74 to 24.74 percent.
-There’s also a balance transfer fee of 3 percent (minimum $5).
+Receive unlimited 2% cash back — 1% when you charge to the card, plus an additional 1% when you pay for those purchases.
+You also get a 0% introductory APR for 18 months on balance transfers (although those don’t earn cash back).
+After the intro period, the balance transfer variable APR jumps to 14.99% - 24.99%.
+There’s also a balance transfer fee of 3% (minimum $5).

 Here’s what to keep in mind if you want to learn how to negotiate with your bank or credit card company to lower your credit card interest rate: